sociallyencrypted/sociallyencrypted/README.md

 - 🌱 I’m currently learning Web App Penetration Testing
 - 🏫 I'm a first-year undergrad at IIITD
-- 💬 Ask me about Cryptography, OSINT and Forensics
+- 💬 Ask me about OSINT and Forensics
 - 📫 How to reach me: [My Instagram](https://www.instagram.com/sociallyencrypted)
 - 😄 Pronouns: they/them or he/him, both work fine!
 - ⚡ Fun fact: I like polar bears!